IamBeltran/month-class/README.md

 Description: The month days.

-An object `array`, each element of the array contains information about a day of the month, If it is a weekend or a work day, if it has already elapsed, it is the current day, week number.
+An object `array`, every array element contains information about a day of the month, If it is a weekend or a work day, if it has already elapsed, it is the current day, week number.

 ### summary